Petfinder Review: Important Things to Consider

 This platform is free for active adoption organizations and isn’t available for individuals looking to rehome their family pets, breeders, pet shops, or individuals selling their animals for a profit.

 You will need to logon to Petfinder at least once every 45 days to keep every listing active.
-For technical assistance, you can message the site through their Help Desk.

 If you need a Petfinder alternative to rehome your pet, the site suggests looking through their resource library for guidance, which includes a list of adoption groups sorted by region.